pearl-antetestard/washb-sep-season/manuscripts/README.md

-### This folder contains files associated with the WASHB-sep-season project.
+### This folder contains files associated with the WASHB-sep-season manuscript.